-Fire resisting doors are required to perform two main functions:

-- To protect escape routes from the effects of fire thus enabling building occupants to reach final exits. - To protect the building contents by limiting the spread of fire and smoke, whilst still allowing the passage of people or goods from one compartment to another.
+- Fire resisting doors are required to perform two main functions: • To protect escape routes from the effects of fire thus enabling - building occupants to reach final exits.To protect the building contents by limiting the spread of fire and - To protect the building contents by limiting the spread of fire and smoke, whilst still allowing the passage of people or goods from one compartment to another.

-Several codes of practice (including all parts of BS 5588) deal with fire precautions, and compliance with some or all of their recommendations is mandatory in the whole of the UK and Ireland.
+Several codes of practice (in particular BS 9999) deal with fire precautions, and compliance with some or all of their recommendations is mandatory in the whole of the UK and Ireland.

-The recommendations in BS 5588 reflect the current approach to specifying fire resistance of doors.
-Both the code and Building Regulations set performance levels for integrity of doors when tested to BS 476-22.
-In addition, Building Regulations take into account testing to harmonized European standards:
+Both BS 9999 and the Building Regulations set performance levels for integrity of doors when tested to BS 476-22 or to harmonized European standards: